Overview of Bohmian Mechanics: Introduction

-From all these different names, we chose \textbf{Bohmian mechanics} because it is short and clearly specifies what we are referring to.
+From all these different names, we choose \textbf{Bohmian mechanics} because it is short and clearly specifies what we are referring to.
 It has the inconvenience of not giving credit to the initial work of Louis de Broglie.
 Although it might be argued that Bohm merely reinterpreted the prior work of de Broglie, we think that he was the first person to genuinely understand its significance and implications.
 As we mentioned, Bohm himself disliked this name.
-However, as any work of art, the merits and influence of Bohm's 1952 paper evolve independently of the own author opinion. \footnote{For example, Erwin Schr\"odinger, talking about quantum theory, wrote: \emph{``I don't like it, and I'm sorry I ever had anything to do with it''}, but his opinion did not influence the great applicability of his famous equation.}.
-The paper becomes part of the scientific heritage.
+However, as any work of art, the explanation of the quantum phenomena done in the 1952 Bohm's paper does not completely belong to the author\footnote{For example, Erwin Schr\"odinger, talking about quantum theory, wrote: \emph{``I don't like it, and I'm sorry I ever had anything to do with it''}, but his opinion did not influence the great applicability of his famous equation in the orthodox theory.}, but has become part of our scientific heritage.
+It has happened many times during the history of science that the mathematical equation developed by a scientist contains much more physical substance than what he/she imagined at the beginning.
 In any case, we understand Bohmian mechanics as a generic name that includes all those works inspired from the original ideas of Bohm and de Broglie.
-In the \fref{om_Datos_Bohm}, we plot the numbers of citations per year for the 1952 Bohm's seminal papers~\cite{om.bohm1952a,om.bohm1952b}, certifying the exponentially growing influence of these papers, which is not the case for the original work of de Broglie~\cite{om.debroglie1927b}.
+In the figure below, we plot the numbers of citations per year for the 1952 Bohm's seminal papers~\cite{om.bohm1952a,om.bohm1952b}, certifying the exponentially growing influence of these papers, which is not the case for the original work of de Broglie~\cite{om.debroglie1927b}.